Spark-IITR/Spark/README.md

 # How to run

-Make new file and copy the content of config.sample.php in config folder.
+Make new file name config.php in config folder and copy the content of config.sample.php.
 Fill up the credentials of db, fill the domain as base_url, change the lurl in logout.php also.

-Database scheme is given in spark.sql
+Database schema is given in spark.sql.